maccaspacca/BismuthToolsWeb/README.md

 1. Windows 7 or better
 2. Bismuth cryptocurrency installed via the latest installation executable at https://github.com/hclivess/bismuth/releases or run from source
-3. The latest executable from releases https://github.com/maccaspacca/BismuthToolsWeb/releases use "bismuthtoolsweb.exe" and access from a browser (localhost:8080)

 Run from source
 1. Python 2.7 or 3.5 and dependencies as detailed at https://bitcointalk.org/index.php?topic=1896497